-The 20,000 points welcome bonus is worth up to $100 since TD points are worth 0.5 cents per point when used on Expedia for TD or 0.4c when booking your own travel.
+TD points are worth 0.5 cents per point when used on Expedia for TD or 0.4c when booking your own travel.
 If you compare the TD First Class Travel to the cards on my list of the best travel credit cards in Canada, you’ll realize that there are better welcome bonuses out there.

 How TD Rewards work

-Similar to Scotia Rewards and American Express Membership Rewards, TD Rewards allows you to book travel in multiple ways which give you more options.
+Similar to Scotia Rewards and American Express Membership Rewards, TD Rewards allows you to book travel in multiple ways which gives you more options.
 Many people love this due to the flexibility, but it’s worth noting that how you book your travel can affect the rate of return on your points.